Stringfellow Road Widening

 About the Project

-This project will widen Stringfellow Road to four lanes, separated by a 16-foot concrete median, between Fair Lakes Boulevard and Route 50.
+This project has widened Stringfellow Road from two lanes to four, separated by a 16-foot concrete median, between Fair Lakes Boulevard and Route 50.

 The first phase of the project began in October 2010 and focused on moving major utilities.
 VDOT completed all utility relocations in the spring of 2013.